Version 2.x

 <figure>

-<img class="gridzyImage" src="https://placeimg.com/640/480/any?1" alt="a random image" />
+<img class="gridzyImage" src="https://loremflickr.com/640/480?random=1" alt="a random image" />

 <figcaption class="gridzyCaption">a caption text</figcaption>